 Racial and socioeconomic disparity in the impact and prevalence of COVID-19 was already forcing the United States’ massive, inequality to the forefront of national conversation (again).
 And then an unarmed Black man’s death at the hands of law enforcement was captured on video (again).

-On the backdrop of near-20% unemployment, and a pandemic levying a disproportionate economic and physical toll on minority communities, George Floyds death — and less gruesome but more insidious incidents like Amy Cooper’s 911 call and blatant racial profiling of young Black entrepreneurs at a private gym — has ignited widespread protest across the country.
-We have reached a tipping point.
+On the backdrop of near-20% unemployment, and a pandemic levying a disproportionate economic and physical toll on minority communities, George Floyd’s death — and less gruesome but more insidious incidents like Amy Cooper’s 911 call and blatant racial profiling of young Black entrepreneurs at a private gym — has ignited widespread protest across the country.

 From deep within the high-tech, high-science, 100-mile-an-hour bubble of New England’s (overwhelmingly white) venture ecosystem, it is perhaps easy (for white people) to forget/ignore/rationalize the realities of our country and industry.

-But protest at scale is effective.
+But protest at scale can be effective.
 It makes ignorance untenable.

 Startupland is often framed as the ultimate meritocracy (and after a certain point in the journey, it may be).
 But the barriers to reaching that point are many and tall.